impendingbug/quad1d/README.md

 Estimated error = (6.85431097035958387e-14,1.17011564912306070e-13)
 ```
 *Usage notes:*
-* The callables are passed to the `integrate` method by a reference-to-`const`.
+* The callables are passed to the `integrate` method by a reference-to-`const` (be careful detaching your thread).
 A functor object passed to it thus must have a `const` overload of its `operator()`.
 But it need not be copy- nor move-constructible.
 I always find this more convenient.
+An added benefit is that a single `quad1d::Cag` instance can handle many functor objects of different types by making use of polymorphism.
 * `quad1d::Cag` derives its interval-bisection procedure and error-estimation mechanism from [`gsl_integration_qag`](https://www.gnu.org/software/gsl/manual/html_node/QAG-adaptive-integration.html).
 It is thus not intended for integrands containing singularities, for which `quad1d::Cag_gsl` is more suitable (see **Performance**).
 * Integrations over (semi-)infinite intervals involve variable transformations which might introduce integrable singularities in the integrands.
 In such cases, `quad1d::Cag_gsl` is the one to reach for as it internally uses [`gsl_integration_qags`](https://www.gnu.org/software/gsl/manual/html_node/QAGS-adaptive-integration-with-singularities.html#QAGS-adaptive-integration-with-singularities) when handling (semi-)infinite intervals.
 * An instance of `std::bad_alloc` is thrown if the constructor fails to allocate memory for integration workspace.